creating equitable access to provisions that sustain life, liberty & security through ‘holding all things in common’

 The modern revolutionary recognises that the root cause of the needless pitiful poverty that stretches across the globe, has an effective and immediate antidote.
 The reformation of birth-right access to quality healthful food, clean water, secure shelter, comfortable clothing and education that develops the whole person as well as access to enjoyable leisure, are all attainable through the development of communities structured to ‘share all with all’ by ‘holding all things in common’.

-Birth-right Access & Equity
+Gathering to forge paths toward Birth-right Access & Equity

-Through associative practical economic reform activism, communitarians provide a clear path toward establishing functional communities sustained by connection, friendship, fellowship, inclusion, linking, sharing, and ferment of progressive discourse on social administration and organisation, as well as, demonstrate expanded love-in-action that provides real and lasting support, simulation, security, progression and ultimately sustained peace and shared ‘common wealth’ for all.
+Through associative practical economic reform activism, communitarians provide a clear path toward establishing functional communities sustained by connection, friendship, fellowship, inclusion, linking, sharing, and ferment of progressive discourse on social administration and organisation, as well as, demonstrate expanded love-in-action that provides real and lasting support, stimulation, security, progression and ultimately sustained peace and shared ‘common wealth’ for all.